Looking north at Weatherbury Farm:

 the two.
 (A new machinery building was built in 2013 and machinery

-will be moved there in the fall of 2014.)
+will be moved there in the spring of 2015.)

 In the foregrounds hay and crop fields are visible.
 These